apache/lucene-solr/README.txt

 example/
   A Self contained example Solr instance, complete with sample configuration, documents to index, and the Jetty Servlet container.
-  Please see example/README.txt for information about runnig this example
+  Please see example/README.txt for information about running this example

 docs/index.html
   The contents of the Apache Solr website.